Glenwood is located in the Shaughnessy neighbourhood of Vancouver, British Columbia, Canada.

-Participants from Glenwood work with staff and volunteers of the Ruby Lake Lagoon society to enhance and preserve the natural habitat and wildlife of the sunshine coast region.
+Participants (young men entering Grades 10-12 this Fall) work with staff and volunteers of the Ruby Lake Lagoon society to enhance and preserve the natural habitat and wildlife of the sunshine coast region.
 The work involves removal of invasive species on land and water, trail clearing and maintenance, setting up composter bin units, installing habitats for birds and other wildlife on the coast, and much more.
-The project also includes excursions to the coastal lakes and islands, as well as daily sessions on ecological stewardship and responsibility.
+The project also includes excursions to the coastal lakes and islands, as well as sessions on ecological stewardship and responsibility.

 Click here to apply to the Sunshine Service Project.
 Space is limited.
 Applicants who have recently completed a TNT Seminar (see above) will be given priority.

 Mexico International Service Project (July 23 - 31)

 This project is organized in close collaboration with local organizations in Mexico.
 The participants (young men entering Grade 12 this Fall) give time and energy by helping indigenous communities with various infrastructure projects, such as building septic tanks, community halls, and chapels, and by teaching children basic English, Mathematics, and Catechism.

 The project takes place at Montefalco in Jonacatepec, in the state of Morelos.